Northern bald ibis: Syria

 Meanwhile, it became apparent that only adults were reaching the wintering site in Ethiopia and that it was the low survival rate of immature birds - and thus an insufficient recruitment at the breeding colony in Palmyra - that was causing the slow and steady decline of the colony from 3 breeding pairs in 2002 to just 1 in 2010.
 Satellite tracking and surveys conducted in western Saudi Arabia during 2009–2010, with key cooperation of the Saudi Wildlife Authority, suggested that a combination of hunting and electrocution were causing a high mortality of dispersing immature ibises.
-This mortality is currently regarded as the main cause of the low recruitment occurred at the Palmyra colony during the years following the high breeding performance of period 2002-2004 (only 3 recruitment events out of 14 chicks fledged).
+This mortality is currently regarded as the main cause of the low recruitment occurred at the Palmyra colony during the years following the high breeding performance of period 2002–2004 (only 3 recruitment events out of 14 chicks fledged).

 A supplementation trial could be eventually conducted in 2010 by introducing captive-born chicks into the wild colony in Palmyra.
 For this aim, a first captive breeding center was established in Palmyra.
 Three chicks introduced at the wild colony in Palmyra followed a migrating wild adult for more than 1000 km from Palmyra well into southwest Saudi Arabia.

-The success of the trial, unique of its kind, reinvigorated the hopes that the colony could be still saved.
 Conservation efforts were interrupted in March 2011 due to the worsening of the political situation in Syria.
 Palmyra trained rangers have reportedly continued to protect the breeding birds even during the subsequent years.
 The last year a lone bird was seen returning to Palmyra is 2014 (it returned alone also in 2013).
 In 2015 no birds came back.
-As of 2017, some birds are still seen at the wintering grounds.
+Consequently, due to delays in authorizations for surveys and several years of reduced and insufficient conservation efforts at the breeding grounds, the relict colony discovered in Syria in 2002 may be considered functionally extinct as of 2025.